Carmudii/GoGABOT-dev/README.md

 ---------------------------------------------------------------
 # About

-This was made by @Carmudii, but this source by @aman6nen thank to for the idea @playingoDEERUX
+This project was made by @Carmudii, but this source by @aman6nen Special thanks to @playingoDEERUX